Best Online Criminal Justice Programs in Anchorage, AK (2026)

 Closest Criminal Justice Schools to Anchorage

-The five accredited institutions below are the closest options indexed in our directory that offer criminal justice programs.
+The 2 accredited institutions below are the closest among the 2 schools in our directory that offer criminal justice programs near Anchorage.
 Distances are calculated from Anchorage city center.

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Alaska schools on the Alaska criminal justice page.